Rits1272/Memegram/README.md

 - run `pip install Flask`
 - run `python app.py`

+**Preferred Node version** : 14.15.1
+**Preferred Python version** : 3.8

-If you have any issue/difficulty regarding installation kindly ping me on slack.
+If you have any issue/difficulty always first try stackoverflow.
+Otherwise still you are unable to resolve any problem regarding anything kindly ping me on slack.

 ## Contribution Guidelines